No porn or nudity. Discreet packaging. $7 flat rate USPS Priority Mail. Orders of $75+ ship FREE.

-Christian couples often have questions regarding Christian sexual ethics.
+Christian couples often have questions regarding what the Bible says about marriage and sex.
 Christian sex ethics generally refers to a set of Biblical beliefs or principles that are the foundation to determining the acceptable sexual practices and attitudes of Christians.
 In particular, many are interested in how to determine what sexual behavior or activities are permitted or prohibited for Christians.
 We are careful not to teach what we do not know or lead where we cannot go.
 We don’t offer our preferences and inclinations as truth.
 We are not giving you a list of dos and don’ts beyond what scripture explicitly permits or prohibits.

 We are sharing Biblical principles that enable you to make wise choices for sexual intimacy in your marriage and establish a foundation by which to continually make those choices.